Leave a Whisper: Production and recording

-Release and promotion

-The album was released May 27, 2003.
-While not an immediate success, through the extensive touring and successful singles, eventually went platinum in the United States, indicating sales of over 1 million.
+The album was released on May 27, 2003.
+While not an immediate success, through the extensive touring and successful singles, eventually went platinum in the United States, indicating sales of over one million.
 Four singles were released from the album: "Fly from the Inside", "45", "Burning Bright", and a cover of the Lynyrd Skynyrd song, "Simple Man".
 All four singles charted in the top five of the Billboard Mainstream Rock charts, peaking at fifth, third, fifth, and second, respectively.

 A promotional sampler CD for Leave a Whisper, which contained the songs "No More Love" and "Fly from the Inside", was released by Atlantic Records on February 4, 2003.
 In October that year, acoustic versions of the songs "45", "Burning Bright", "Fly from the Inside", and "Lost in the Crowd" were made available to download on Shinedown's official website.

 The band toured extensively in support of the album, playing over 400 live shows over the course of 2003 and 2004.
 While touring, the band's bus ended up breaking down during the first week of the tour in 2004 while the members were on their way to perform with Powerman 5000.
-Shinedown ended up touring for 24 months straight, doing various tours with Van Halen, Seether, and Three Doors Down.
+Shinedown ended up touring for 24 months straight, doing various tours with Van Halen, Seether, and 3 Doors Down.
 A live DVD titled Live from the Inside that documented the live shows of the touring cycle was released in August 2005.
 The DVD includes live recordings of almost all the songs from Leave a Whisper, with the exception of "All I Ever Wanted".

 The album was re-released twice.
 The final three tracks only appear on the enhanced edition, released June 15, 2004.
 This re-release was prompted due to the popularity of their "Simple Man" cover, which was not present on the original album's release.
-On July 7, 2009 Shinedown digitally released a deluxe edition of Leave a Whisper, featuring demo material and unused tracks from the recording sessions.
+On July 7, 2009, Shinedown digitally released a deluxe edition of Leave a Whisper, featuring demo material and unused tracks from the recording sessions.